pipedocs/pipedocs.github.io/content/intro.md

 _A standard, non-modular approach to developing pipelines with shared routines._

 However, this approach can easily lead to inconsistencies in output directory conventions, difficulty tracking pipeline versions, and limited flexibility in updating pipelines, all of which ultimately combine to compound reproducibility challenges.
-Often, many common routines are deployed across multiple MRI modalities, and it is in the interest of the investigator to minimise redundancy and maximise reproducibility.
+Often, many common routines are deployed across multiple MRI modalities, and it is in the interest of the investigator to minimize redundancy and maximize reproducibility.

 <p align="center">
 ![A modular pipeline system](%%IMAGE/choosingModules.gif "A modular pipeline system")